-Crime Alert Bulletins and Timely Warnings
+Timely Warnings

-UC Davis Police Department uses the WarnMe notification system to broadcast warnings about immediate threats to the campus community.
-This notification is made as soon as practical.
-UC Davis Police Department also promptly publicizes any incident of criminal activity that poses a potential serious or continuing threat to the Davis campus or UCDHS through Campus Crime Alert Bulletins, maintaining identifying information of the victim in confidence.
-Bulletins are sent to the campus community by email and can be accessed online (see Alerts box on the right side of the home page).
+The UC Davis Police Department promptly publicizes any incident of criminal activity that poses a potential serious or continuing threat to the Davis campus or UC Davis Health through a timely warning, maintaining identifying information of the victim in confidence.
+Bulletins are sent to the campus community by email and can be accessed online (see Alerts box on the right side of the Police website home page).

 The UC Davis Police Department has an e-mail-based Crime and Incident Alert Notification Service by which students, faculty, staff, parents, and any member of the general public can be notified when an Alert is issued.
-Anyone with a ucdavis.edu email is automatically added to the timely warning emails and cannot opt out unless they are no longer associated with the university.
-For non-affiliates to subscribe to the Alert Notification Service, send an e-mail to sympa@ucdavis.edu.
-In the body of the message, type "sub ucdavispolice your first name your last name."
+Anyone with a ucdavis.edu email is automatically added to the timely warning emails and cannot opt out unless they are no longer associated with the University.
+Non-affiliates may subscribe to the Alert Notification Service, by sending an e-mail to sympa@ucdavis.edu.
+In the body of the message, type "sub ucdavispolice <<your first name your last name>>."
 For example, a parent named James Bond would subscribe by sending the following message: sub ucdavispolice James Bond.
 For questions, contact the UC Davis Police Department's Crime Prevention Unit, 530-752-6589 or crimeprevention@ucdavis.edu.